Bushnell Trophy Cam HD Aggressor No Glow

 Flash Type: No Glow IR

-Day pictures haven't changed at all from last year.
-The picture quality can be inconsistent and varies by the amount of sunlight present.
+The picture quality is highly inconsistent and varies by the amount of sunlight present.
 When the lighting is good, the pictures are nearly perfect.
 Great color, depth, focus, and clarity.
 It checks all the boxes.
 In low light conditions, the pictures are dark.
-In bright sunlight, the pictures can overexpose.
+In bright sunlight, the pictures overexpose.
 This is exactly what we have seen in previous years.
-Overall, the pictures are really good, just inconsistent.
+Overall, the inconsistency drives us nuts.

-Video quality is a real plus during the day.
+Video quality is good during the day.
 The high-resolution HD videos offer great color, fluid motion, and exceptional clarity.
 Audio seems to be realistic as well.

 Night videos appear to have brighter flash than the pictures.
 They do have a tendency of over-exposure up close when set to recover in 0.6 seconds.
 Outside of that, the night videos are top-notch.